 · For our internal purposes such as management, research, analytics, organisational reporting, and ways that will improve efficiencies.

-· To comply with applicable laws, regulations, court orders, government and law enforcement agencies’ requests, to operate our systems properly and to protect ourselves, young people we support, our supporters, our employed and funded staff and to solve any customer disputes.
+· To comply with applicable laws, regulations, court orders, government and law enforcement agencies’ requests, to operate our systems properly and to protect ourselves, the young people we support, our supporters, our employed and funded staff and to solve any customer disputes.

 · To help the emergency services if required.